 Talking about . . .

 International Teacher Magazine presents The ITM Podcast: Talking about . . .
 Each month we bring together two innovators from very different fields of international education and, as they learn from each other, we learn from them.
-Aiming to spark discussion beyond the podcast itself, Talking about . . . is hosted by Andy Homden, Editor of ITM, and produced by teacher and artist, Jason Lasky, Creative Director of J. Lasky Voices.
+Aiming to spark discussion beyond the podcast itself, Talking about . . . is hosted by Andy Homden, Editor of ITM, and produced by teacher and artist, Jason Lasky, Head of Audio at Honey to Your Ears.

 Sunday May 07, 2023